1928 Grand Prix season: Season review

 The season opened with a second running of the Mille Miglia.
 Bugatti sent a strong works team of Pietro Bordino, Tazio Nuvolari and Gastone Brilli-Peri.
 To take them on, the Alfa Corse fielded six of their 6C sports cars, including the brand new, supercharged MMS version given to Giuseppe Campari.
 Although the Bugattis initially led, Campari came through to win by 8 minutes from the OM of race-organiser Franco Mazzotti.
 OM repeated its success of the previous year: as well as second overall, it cleaned up the first eight places in the 2-litre class.

 In the first week of April, several towns of the French Riviera hosted a series of street races, culminating in the Grand Prix d'Antibes on Easter Monday.
 The race carried a lavish 150 000 francs in prize money and was won by Louis Chiron who had lapped the field twice.
-It was to presage another great street race on the Riviera – the Monaco Grand Prix.
+It presaged another prestigious street race on the Riviera – the Monaco Grand Prix.

 The Circuito di Alessandria was the third round of the Italian Championship.
-It was to be a contest between the privateer teams of Tazio Nuvolari and Emilio Materassi.
+It was a contest between the privateer teams of Tazio Nuvolari and Emilio Materassi.
 Although Nuvolari won the race after a close duel with his teammate Achille Varzi, the race was overshadowed by the death of Italian racing hero Pietro Bordino.
 While practicing his brand new Bugatti the weekend before, he hit a dog that ran into the road.
 The car then tumbled down a ravine, killing Bordino and leaving his mechanic in a coma.

 With diminishing international racing, the Targa Florio took on greater significance, and hence attracted a good amount of works interest.
 Bugatti arrived with five cars for team regulars Ferdinando Minoia, Caberto Conelli and Louis Chiron, as well as Albert Divo (formerly of Talbot and Delage, replacing Bordino) and Gastone Brilli-Peri.
 Maserati also arrived with purpose.
 After his serious accident the year before, Alfieri Maserati stayed solely as team manager, while his brother Ernesto joined Baconin Borzacchini and Diego de Sterlich driving the 2-litre 26B, while Luigi Fagioli ran the 1.5-litre Tipo 26.